kruser/atbat-mongodb/README.md

     >

 ### Collections
-Collections are just tables to your SQL folks.
-You have five of them which you can see from *show collections* after switch to the database with *use mlbatbat* database.
+Collections in MongoDB are analygous to tables in a relational database.
+You'll have five of them which you can see from the *show collections* command below.
+Note that when you first open the mongo shell you'll need to switch the context to the *mlbatbat* database using the *use mlbatbat* command as you see below.

     > use mlbatbat
     switched to db mlbatbat